 — SF neighborhoods are so diverse (even the climates are different) so picking a few to explore will give you a flavor of the city.
-In particular, I recommend wandering around The Mission (take a tour of the street murals and enjoy amazing Latino cuisine and gentrified hipster food); Hayes Valley (hipster); the Marina (try these Chestnut Street restaurants: Dragon Well for Chinese, Blue Barn for salads, Naked Fish for sushi, and Smitten for individually churned ice cream); Chinatown; Japantown; and Pacific Heights (Dosa is one of my favorite restaurants).
+In particular, I recommend wandering around The Mission (take a tour of the street murals and enjoy amazing Latin cuisine); Hayes Valley (hipster); the Marina (try these Chestnut Street restaurants: Dragon Well for Chinese, Blue Barn for salads, or Souvla for Greek); Chinatown; Japantown; and Pacific Heights.

 — Walk across the Golden Gate Bridge or hike in the Presidio